-Quick EASY Naan Recipe – a simple step by step guide to making traditional, pillowy, naan bread, that gets nice and crispy in a skillet with all your favorite toppings – garlic naan, onion naan and seeded naan!
+The Best Indian Naan Recipe – a simple step by step guide (and video) to making authentic, pillowy, naan bread, that gets nice and crispy in a skillet with all your favorite toppings – garlic naan, onion naan and seeded naan!

-Using Instant or Fast Acting Yeast, cuts the prep time in half while eliminating one whole step.
+- Instant yeast: Using Instant yeast cuts the prep time in half while eliminating one whole step.
 (See recipe notes for regular active yeast.)

 In a smaller bowl, mix the warm water, yogurt and olive oil.

 Mix the dough with a fork until it comes together.

 With a floured hand, knead the dough just a few times, form a ball, and place it back in the bowl.

 Place the naan dough in a warm spot in the kitchen until it doubles in size.
 About 1-1.5 hours.

 Tip: The warmer the spot, the faster the naan will rise.
 I often place rising dough on top of my stove, with the oven turned on to the lowest setting.